-The technical scope of this assessment is to consider the potential impacts and effects on the surrounding human environment that could have resulted because of the quarrying related activities carried out at the Development.
-This assessment considers the potential sources of change resulting from Development activities detailed in the Chapter 2 (Project Description).
-It also records remedial mitigation measures undertaken or proposed to be undertaken.
+The technical scope of this assessment is to consider the potential impacts and effects on the surrounding human environment that could result because of the continuation of quarrying related activities carried out at the Proposed Development.
+This assessment considers the potential sources of change resulting from Proposed Development activities detailed in the Chapter 2 (Project Description).
+It also records mitigation measures proposed to be undertaken.

 Effects of a development on the environment can impinge upon the surrounding human environment, directly and indirectly, positively and negatively.
 Direct effects may include such matters as safety, air and water quality, noise, landscape quality and road traffic.
 Indirect effects pertain to such matters as ecology and biodiversity, heritage and archaeology.
-These matters form discreet sections of this rEIAR in their own right and corresponding mitigation measures are comprehensively provided in those sections.
+These matters form discreet sections of this EIAR in their own right and corresponding mitigation measures are comprehensively provided in those sections.